-The RDRWA is an organization that works to promote the good use and management of water resources within the Red Deer River watershed in Alberta, Canada.
+tion that works to promote the good use and management of water resources within the Red Deer River watershed in Alberta, Canada.
 It engages with a wide range of stakeholders who influence water and land use practices in the communities.
-This organization leads activities related to watershed planning, shares best management practices. reports on the status of the watershed and educates users on the importance of water resources, an area of more than 49,650 km2 where more than 300,000 people live.
+This organization leads activities related to watershed planning, shares best management practices, reports on the status of the watershed and educates users on the importance of water resources, an area of more than 49,650 km where more than 30,000 people live.
 Repsol plays an important role in the RDRWA, both as a shareholder and as a financier.